kobejk/kobelog/content/logs/hello_hugo.md

 draft: false
 ---

-Hey, so I've been messing around with web stuff for a while now and I finally decided to put my skills to the test and publish some content online.
+So I've been messing around with web stuff for a while now and I finally decided to put my skills to the test and publish some content online.
 My main reasons were to have a central place for all the interesting stuff I find, to create a personal documentation space for myself, and to show off what I can do to potential employers.

 But, I quickly realized that creating a website from scratch using plain HTML and CSS was going to be a lot of work.
 So, I checked out some examples online and found out that almost half of all websites run on WordPress.
 It seemed like the perfect solution since it manages website posts so well.